Brigada-Inginerilor-Amarati/Sisteme-de-Operare/Project/README.md

 Introduce `treasure_hub`, a shell that interacts with a background monitor process using UNIX signals and pipes.
 The monitor controls access to the `treasure_manager`.

+## 📌 Phase 2 – Processes and Signals

+### 🧩 Goal

+Introduce `treasure_calculator`, a shell addon that creates forks for every hunt in the main directory and calculates the user scores for each.

 ### 🛠️ Commands (Shell)

+- `calculate_scores` – Forks and launches the `treasure_calculator`
 - `start_monitor` – Forks and launches the `monitor`
 - `list_hunts` – Sends a signal to list available hunts via `treasure_manager`
 - `list_treasures <hunt_id>` – Lists all treasures from a specific hunt